How to Become an Owner-Operator with No Money

 Traditional Loans

 Traditional bank loans are a common funding option, and they are particularly appealing because of their low financing rates.
-However, they often require collateral and a solid credit history, which might be challenging for those with limited resources or who are just starting out in the industry.
+However, trucking business loans often require collateral and a solid credit history, which might be challenging for those with limited resources or who are just starting out in the industry.
 While a bank loan is an excellent financing option, it will likely be difficult to qualify for at the start of your entrepreneurial journey.

 Freight Factoring